-- Employees can talk with one of the EAP Coordinators
+- Employees can talk with one of the Employee Assistance Programs (EAP) coordinators.

 Formal (Private) reports can be filed with:

-- The University Police by calling 607-777-2393, e-mailing email@example.com or going to the University Police office in the basement of the Couper Administration Building.
+- The University Police Department (UPD) by calling 607-777-2394, emailing firstname.lastname@example.org or going to the University Police office in the basement of the Couper Administration Building.

-- Report the incident anonymously using the University Police Department’s online Report a Crime Form.
+- Reporting the incident anonymously using the University Police Department's online Report a Crime Form.

 - If the assault happened off campus, contact the local police.

-- If you were assaulted off campus, the University Police will take your report and then refer you to the police department that has jurisdiction in the location you were assaulted.
+- IF you were assaulted off campus, the University Police will take your report then refer you to the police department that has jurisdiction in the location you were assaulted.

 - Talk with one of the advocates at the Dean of Students Office.

-- Report it to the University Title IX Coordinator, Val Hampton.
+- Report it to the University Title IX Coordinator Andrew R. Baker.